zenml-io/zenml/docs/book/guidelines/migration-zero-twenty.md

 ## Other changes

+### The Repository Object

 The `Repository` object has been renamed to `Client` to better capture its functionality.
 You can continue to use the `Repository` object for backwards compatibility, but it will be removed in a future release.

+Action: Rename all references to `Repository` in your code to `Client`.

+### Configuration Rework

 Alongside the architectural shift, Pipeline configuration has been completely rethought.
 ZenML pipelines and steps could previously be configured in many different ways:

 - On the `@pipeline` and `@step` decorators (e.g. the `requirements` variable)
 - In the `__init__` method of the pipeline and step class
-- Using `@enable_xxx` decorators
+- Using `@enable_xxx` decorators, e.g. `@enable_mlflow`.
 - Using specialized methods like `pipeline.with_config(...)` or `step.with_return_materializer(...)`

 Some of the configuration options were quite hidden, difficult to access and not tracked in any way by the ZenML metadata store.
 The new changes introduced are:

+#### Configuring through decorators and the new `pipeline.configure()` method

 - Pipelines and steps now allow all configurations on their decorators as well as the `.configure(...)` method.
 This includes configurations for stack components that are not infrastructure-related which was previously done using the `@enable_xxx` decorators)

-- The same configurations can also be defined in a yaml file
+The same configurations can also be defined in a yaml file.

-- The users can think of configuring stacks and pipeline in terms of `Params` and `Settings`
+Users can think of configuring stacks and pipeline in terms of `Params` and `Settings`
 - `BaseStepConfig` is now renamed to `BaseParameters`
 - `DockerConfiguration` is now renamed to `DockerSettings`